iam4x/connect-alt/README.md

 }
 ```

+You can pass as many stores you want to the decorator: `@connect('session', 'posts', 'foo', 'bar')`, you will get them into props with the suffix `Store`.

 #### III.
 (Alternative) Use the decorator with a reducer function in your components

 ***Warning, this is expensive because `connect-alt` will be listening for any stores update and not the only concerned***